nehaSh-tech/Sales-Profit-Customer-Metrics-Dashboard/README.md

 Download the Excel file from this repository.

-Open the file in Microsoft Excel or Power BI.
+Open the file in Microsoft Excel .

 Use the interactive filters (Quarter/Month) to explore the data.